jinhucheung/docker-onlyoffice-nextcloud/README.md

 3. Now launch the browser and enter the webserver address.
 The Nextcloud wizard webpage will be opened.
 Enter all the necessary data to complete the wizard.

-4. Go to the project folder and run the `set_configuration.sh` script:
+4. Go to the project folder and run the `config.sh` script:

     **Please note**: the action must be performed with **root** rights.

     ```
-    bash set_configuration.sh
+    ./nextcloud/bin/config.sh
     ```

 Now you can enter Nextcloud and create a new document.
 It will be opened in ONLYOFFICE Document Server.